 The 50 Cent campaign was a massive success and launched Vitamin Water on a global scale.
 Within a year, Vitamin Water's sales exploded to the point where it controlled 30% of the U.S. sports water market.
 Annual revenues grew from $100 million, to $355 million to $700 million between 2005 and 2007.

 On May 25, 2007, Rohan Oza's old company acquired Vitamin Water's parent company Glaceau for a mind-boggling $4.1 billion in cash.
-That purchase price earned 50 Cent a whopping $200 million before taxes, roughly $100 million after taxes. $200 million was ten times more than 50 Cent had made selling records up to that point.
-Now you can start to understand how 50 Cent is worth $120 million more than his mentor Eminem!
+That purchase price reportedly earned 50 Cent an estimated $150 – $200 million before taxes, roughly $75 million – $100 million after taxes.
+Whatever the final number, it was easily ten times more than 50 Cent had ever made selling records up to that point.
 So what's the lesson here?
 Get rich or die trying by endorsing the things you love in real life!